Lazys Coral House System Parameters

 Testing is done by the Apex Trident however it has not been granted access to adjust dosing amounts.
 Testing is also done by sailfert and Hannah test kits.

 - Nitrate: 5-15

 If you have ever heard me talking about lighting then you’ll know I can’t without also discussing Nitrate level.
 This is because there is a direct correlation between the nitrate level of a tank and the lighting intensity a coral can take.
 High nitrates, a coral can handle much much more light then it can in a low nitrate tank.
 This is the reason why there is so much disparity from hobbyist to hobbyist when discussing their light settings.
 The settings I am sharing below are my average over time.
 If my nitrates bottom out I drop the light levels until I can get them back in target range.
-At times when I have achieved nitrates in the 20 range I have been able to increase the intensity over what I have listed here
+At times when I have achieved nitrates above 15, I have been able to increase the intensity over what I have listed here

 - Sps tank 100% blue 15% white (Par levels range from 150 - 600 depending on coral placement.
 Avg is 250-300)